yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/pruss-uart.rst

 Therefore the device node /dev/ttyS1 is associated to the PRUSS UART, user space application can read/write this serial port.
-For detalls please refer to :ref:`kenrel uart driver usage <linux-kernel-omap-uart-driver-usage>`.
+For detalls please refer to :ref:`kernel uart driver usage <linux-kernel-omap-uart-driver-usage>`.

 .. note::